leandroroser/meli_data_challenge_2021/README.md

 The task is to predict how long it will take for the inventory of a certain item to be sold completely.

-In the evaluation id given the item target stock, and itt be will provided a prediction for the number of days it will take an item to run out of stock.
+For evaluation, given the item target stock, a prediction will be provided for the number of days it will take an item to run out of stock.
 Possible values range from 1 to 30.
 Rather than giving a point estimate, it is expected to provide a score for each the possible outcomes.

 ## Exploratory data analysis